MimoLethier/FlightGearGardener/AppGeneralReadme.txt

 in geting some grip over things like geographic data handling (although there is no use of advanced technology like GeoTools)...
-Considering that the most time-consuming operations are Network and MMI interactions, considering also the asynchronous (out-of-flight) nature of this application, design and coding where focused mainly on comfortable use, intuitive interactions, and readable, reusable internal structures, not maximum speed (using systematically .dirindex files and SHA-1 signatures is however delivering quite satisfying results).
+Considering that the most time-consuming operations are Network and MMI interactions, considering also the asynchronous (out-of-flight) nature of this application, design and coding were focused mainly on comfortable use, intuitive interactions, and readable, reusable internal structures, not maximum speed (using systematically .dirindex files and SHA-1 signatures is however delivering quite satisfying results).